It Depends

-"It Depends" is a song by American singer Chris Brown featuring American singer Bryson Tiller, released on July 25, 2025.
-Produced by RiotUSA and Nico Baran, the song contains a sample of "Nice & Slow" by Usher, who later appeared on the song’s remix released on October 17, 2025.
+"It Depends" is a song by American singer Chris Brown featuring fellow American singer Bryson Tiller.
+It was released on July 25, 2025, as the second single from Brown's twelfth studio album, Brown.
+Produced by RiotUSA and Nico Baran, the song contains a sample of "Nice & Slow" by Usher, who later appeared on the song's remix released on October 17, 2025.

-"It Depends" is nominated at the 68th Annual Grammy Awards for Best R&B Performance and Best R&B Song.
+"It Depends" was nominated at the 68th Annual Grammy Awards for Best R&B Performance and Best R&B Song.

 Background

 Chris Brown teased the song on Instagram on July 15, 2025, asking "Should I drop this?" in the captions.
 The song attracted significant interest from fans, after which he announced the release date on July 23.
-Its release coincided with the start of the North American leg of Brown’s "Breezy Bowl XX" stadium tour.
+Its release coincided with the start of the North American leg of Brown's "Breezy Bowl XX" stadium tour.

 Composition

 "It Depends" is an R&B song with Bronx drill‑inspired percussion.
 The song finds the singers expressing passionate love toward their respective romantic interests, although the women they are addressing seem to be already involved with someone else.
 It contains a slowed-down sample of the bridge from Usher's "Nice & Slow", a track that Brown had previously interpolated in his 2017 song "To My Bed".